 Justin Bieber & Hailey Baldwin Make Out Hardcore In Public — Watch These Reunited Exes Kiss

 This is not a drill!
 Hailey Baldwin and Justin Bieber were spotted KISSING in a New York park.
 Yes, seriously!
-Watch the footage of their makeout sesh here!
+Watch the video of their makeout sesh here!

 Well, it was only a matter of time before this happened.
 Justin Bieber, 24, and Hailey Baldwin, 21, have answered the question on everyone’s mind: Will They Or Won’t They?
 The answer: they will and they did.
 After being spotted hanging out a ton lately, TMZ published a video of the pair locking lips in a Brooklyn’s Domino Park.